MKowal2/MKowal4.github.io/index.md

 </p>

 My name is Matthew Kowal, welcome to my website (and blog - link at the top).
-I am a PhD student in the [Ryerson Vision Lab](https://ryersonvisionlab.github.io/) in Toronto, Canada, supervised by [Dr. Kosta Derpanis](https://cs.ryerson.ca/~kosta/).
+I am a PhD student at [York University](https://www.yorku.ca/) in Toronto, Canada, supervised by [Dr. Kosta Derpanis](https://cs.ryerson.ca/~kosta/).
 My research focuses on how we can better understand the world around us using neural networks and unlabelled data.
-In particular, I am currently working on designing interpretable deep learning algorithms for computer vision.
+In particular, I am currently working on designing interpretable deep learning algorithms for video-based computer vision algorithms.
 I also write blog posts every so often talking about things related to my research.

 ## News